 mediaeval carved cross, stone hooks with leather satchels containing reliquaries and low earthworks on the hillside.
 The relics of book shrine sans the gospel are preserved in the Republic of Ireland National Museum.
 It had been raided by the Vikings in the past and has been refurbished as a parish church site and St Mary’s Augustine priory, bishops, dioceses, parishes and reformed monasteries.
 A commercial boat tour from Enniskillen to this archaic island is a must do.

+Dunluce Castle is an Irish castle and a defended site from at least 500 AD with castle ruins replete with secrets and ghost stories even in the present times.
 This medieval castle with walled gardens on the rugged basalt coastal cliffs of County Antrim has consolidated medieval folklore attached to it and is accessible through a bridge connecting it to the mainland.
 It bears witness to the longstanding era of rebellion as it dates back to 14th century.
 It was the seat of the Earls of the County Antrim in 17th century.
 Archaeological ruins of the cobbled streets, a barn with a massive oak roof and stone merchant’s houses of the long abandoned Dunluce town can still be found.
 Dunluce castle has been prominent in the history of the McDonnells of Antrim and North East Ulster as it was the main base when Mcdonnell arrived here to form an association of Ireland and Scotland.
 The Mcdonnells moved into Glenarm castle later.
 The castle has been besieged by the English very often.
 It has spectacular views of the Causeway Coastal route on your way to Giant’s Causeway, Donegal and Island of Islay.

-The Irish coastal village originally built around a single street between Ballycastle and Giant’s Causeway of Ballintoy has a harbour known as a “raised beach” with a well-built lime kiln in the company of orchids, albatross, ringed plover, meadow pipit, song thrush, linnet, skylarks, Spring Fulmars and Warbler grasshoppers that stands as a testament of the times gone by.
+The Irish coastal and fishing village originally built around a single street between Ballycastle and Giant’s Causeway of Ballintoy has a harbour known as a “raised beach” with a well-built lime kiln in the company of orchids, albatross, ringed plover, meadow pipit, song thrush, linnet, skylarks, Spring Fulmars and Warbler grasshoppers that stands as a testament of the times gone by.
 In the past the harbour was extensively used for shipping of sett stones and limestone to the quayside that paved the likes of the cities Dublin, Cork, Wexford, Limerick and Glasgow.
 It is protected by the scores of volcanic basalt islands and

 sedimentary limestone blocks from the often raging Atlantic storms at the Park End near White Park Bay.
 The habor opens to Sheep Island, Island of Islay, Boheeshane Bay, Larry Bane Head, Rathlin and Scotland.
 Ballintoy Parish Church is on a hill on the winding road down the harbour.
 Portbraddon located along Causeway Coast is an idyllic hamlet located on its east end.
 The last big rock Rock-an-Stewart is a scene of tragedy and mighty rescue.
 Natural basalt arches exist close to Whitepark bay at the Ballintoy end and Gid Point.
 The coastal area of Ballintoy is a topic of intrigue for geologists which runs down Knocksaughey hill passing by the entrance to Larrybane and Carrick-a-Rede Rope Bridge.